nmurilo/ssldate/README.md

 # ssldate

-Script to verify for certificate expiration date and alert for certificate due to expire.
+Script to verify the certificate expiration date and alert for certificate due to expire.

 Options: